 Before deciding on the best strategy to manage the issue, first find out if it really is a problem in your workforce.

 But while many companies are waxing lyrical about the challenges this change in workplace demographics will present, there still seems to be very little in the way of proactive efforts to address the issue and prevent the expected fallout.
 Raising awareness of the problem is certainly important, and continued discussion around the topic and the implications it may have is needed, but so too is the development of action plans within organisations to ensure the problem can be managed.

 What can businesses do about it?

-Once you have the commitment and input of all the key individuals it will make the processes of managing the problem far simpler.
+Once you have the commitment and input of all the key individuals it will make managing the problem far simpler.
 But in order to do so, there will be a few essential steps to take to ensure the agreed upon objectives can be met.
 The most important of these is to determine what’s needed.
 Without fully understanding the scope of the problem and assessing the potential impact, it will be impossible to design and implement an effective plan.
-To ensure you are able to diagnose the problem some of the typical things you might consider may include:
+To ensure you are able to diagnose the problem there are several things you might consider.

 Understanding the problem is the first step to being able to do something about it, but what are some of the practical things businesses can do to help ensure there’s not a drastic loss of knowledge should their older workers choose to leave?
 Below are some of the steps employers can take to help limit the impact if you think the demographic time-bomb is about to detonate.